Elekes-Szab\'o for groups, and approximate subgroups in weak general position: Approximate subgroups in weak general position

 \section{Approximate subgroups in weak general position}

 In this section we prove the $(II) \Rightarrow (I)$ direction of Theorem~\ref{t:main-comb}, which we reformulate in pseudofinite terms and in more detail as Theorem~\ref{t:BGT-wgp}.
 The core of the argument is essentially a matter of \cite[Theorem~2.5]{BGT-lin}, but the situation is a little different, and we take the opportunity to obtain a suitable analogue of it in terms of $\bigwedge$-internal subgroups (Proposition~\ref{p:bgt}) as a consequence of \cite[Theorem~3.1]{Hr-psfDims} (which is itself a recasting of the arguments in \cite{BGT-lin}) and some further arguments taken from \cite{BGT-lin} and \cite{BG}.
+The relation to \cite{BGT-lin} is addressed further in Remark~\ref{r:bgtComp}.
 The other main ingredient is the Balog-Szemeredi-Gowers-Tao theorem \cite[5.4]{Tao-BSG}, which is behind Lemma~\ref{l:BSGT} below.